-Serving on the WMA Council should be an enjoyable and productive experience.
+We hope that serving on the WMA Council is an enjoyable and productive experience.
 The Secretary General and WMA staff are available to provide you with information and will do their best to assist you with any concerns or questions you might have regarding your responsibilities as a Council member.

-Telephone: +33 4 50 40 75 75 Fax: +33 4 50 40 59 37 E-mail: secretariat@wma.net
+Telephone: +33 4 50 40 75 75 E-mail: secretariat@wma.net